-W. II M. A NDA/ 411 Well Name Amungee NW-1H Permit / location EP98 (onshore Beetaloo Basin Northern Territory, Australia) Working interest in well Falcon 29.43% Product type Shale gas Geological rock type of formation drilled Organic rich shale (mudstone and siltstone) Depth of zones tested ~2170-2190 metres below sea level Type of test Production test following hydraulic fracture stimulation Hydrocarbon phases recovered Gas (Approximate composition: methane ~92%, ethane+ ~3%, carbon dioxide and inerts ~5%) Flow rates and volumes Average rate (57 days): 1.1 MMscf/d, Final production rate: 1.07 MMscf/d, Cumulative production: 63 MMscf Number of fracture stimulation stages 11 stages (average size ~ 100 ton per stage) Risks and level of uncertainty with recovery of resources Risks and uncertainties include the lifting of the Northern Territory moratorium on hydraulic fracture stimulation, completing longer-duration production testing above the 57 days conducted on Amungee NW-1H, reducing well costs with scale of activity, establishing gas sales agreements and building infrastructure to connect the resource to market.
-Contingent on the moratorium being lifted, additional appraisal drilling is planned (as per the work program associated with the permits), along with hydraulic fracture stimulation and testing to assess deliverability and move the project towards commercialisation.
-Significant positive and negative factors relevant to the estimate Significant positive factors relevant to the estimate of the contingent resources include the successful well test at Amungee NW-1H which produced enough gas to surface to be of commercial interest; core and log data from Amungee NW-1H, Beetaloo W-1, Kalala S-1, Tanumbirini-1, McManus-1, Altree-2 and Walton-2 provide convincing evidence of a significant volume of moveable hydrocarbons; and the Marcellus Shale (Pa., USA) and Barnett Shale (Tx., USA) are analogous, commercially-productive fields that are similar to the Velkerri B Shale reservoir.
+Well Name Amungee NW-1H Permit / location EP98 (onshore Beetaloo Basin Northern Territory, Australia) Working interest in well Falcon 29.43% Product type Shale gas Geological rock type of formation drilled Organic rich shale (mudstone and siltstone) Depth of zones tested ~2170-2190 metres below sea level Type of test Production test following hydraulic fracture stimulation Hydrocarbon phases recovered Gas (Approximate composition: methane ~92%, ethane+ ~3%, carbon dioxide and inerts ~5%) Flow rates and volumes Average rate (57 days): 1.1 MMscf/d, Final production rate: 1.07 MMscf/d, Cumulative production: 63 MMscf Number of fracture stimulation stages 11 stages (average size ~ 100 ton per stage) Risks and level of uncertainty with recovery of resources moratorium on hydraulic fracture stimulation, completing longer-duration production testing above the 57 days conducted on Amungee NW-1H, reducing well costs with scale of activity, establishing gas sales agreements and building infrastructure to connect the resource to market.
+Contingent on the moratorium being lifted, additional appraisal drilling is planned (as per the work program associated with the Contingent on the moratorium being lifted, additional appraisal Significant positive and negative factors relevant to the estimate Significant positive factors relevant to the estimate of the contingent resources include the successful well test at Amungee NW-1H which produced enough gas to surface to be of commercial interest; core and log data from Amungee NW-1H, Beetaloo W-1, Kalala S-1, Tanumbirini-1, McManus-1, Altree-2 and Walton-2 provide convincing evidence of a significant volume of moveable hydrocarbons; and the Marcellus Shale (Pa., USA) and Barnett Shale (Tx., USA) are analogous, commercially-productive fields that are similar to the Velkerri B Shale reservoir. that are similar to the Velkerri B Shale reservoir.
 Significant negative factors include the lifting of the Northern Territory moratorium on hydraulic fracture stimulation, the limited number of wells on the Company's acreage, lack of a developed service sector providing uncertainty regarding estimates of capital and operating costs, developing hydrocarbon regulations and environmental legislation and the requirement to obtain social acceptability for oil and gas operations.
 Commerciality Currently this project is based on a conceptual study.
 The economic status is undetermined at this time.
 The contingent resources will continue to be assessed as additional appraisal wells are drilled and tested in order to better evaluate the commercial potential of the play.
 After a sufficient number of wells have been drilled to demonstrate that the project is technically feasible and a development plan has been generated, economics can be run to determine commerciality of production.